molepigeon/think-2406-lab/2_container_registry/2_onboarding.md

     * The `FROM` instruction is an image that exists in a registry already that is used as a starting point for our image.
 This particular image is a copy of Alpine Linux.
     * The `ADD` instruction adds files to the image from either the filesystem or, as in this case, a web address for a Hello World web application.
+    * The `RUN` instruction runs the specified command in the container.
+In this case, the `chmod` command is used to set the `hello-world` file as executable.
-    * The `EXPOSE` instruction tells the container runtime to expect that this container will be running a server on the given port, in this case 8080.
+    * The `EXPOSE` instruction tells the container runtime to expect that the application running inside the container listens on port 8080.
     * The `CMD` instruction defines the command to be executed when a container is started from this image.

 5. Build the image.
 Name the image ready for it to be sent to IBM Cloud Container Registry